 Leigh and Sean have been great friends since meeting at Scouts 40 years ago.
 Working in private education, he teaches Duke of Edinburgh at Gold level in his spare time, as he loves the great outdoors, especially mountains.
 He recently visited Sean, Judy, and his gooddaughter Saoirse in Taiwan to experience firsthand the rescue work performed by the charity he chairs.
 He is deeply concerned about the issue of traps and snares and the horrific suffering they inflict on innocent animals.
 A dedicated family man, Leigh is about to get two kittens for his children, Tom, Ollie, and Tilly.
 He also rescued a very lucky puppy named Ned from a dangerous poaching area during his recent trip to Taiwan and gives him the happiest life possible on the English school smallholding he calls home.

 Currently a practice nurse at a GP surgery, Angela became a close friend of Sean's 24 years ago when they worked together at a student pub.
-She is proud goodmother to Sean and Judy's one-year-old daughter, Saoirse.
+She is proud goodmother to Sean and Judy's two-year-old daughter, Saoirse.
 Sharing Sean's love of animals and witnessing his genuine love and respect for all creatures, great and small, Angela was honoured when asked to become a trustee of Animal Care Trust and lend support to the heartwarming rescue work the ACT team undertakes in Taiwan.
-She is loving mum to son, Harry—and to her beloved pets: Ziggy the cat; Talulah and Teddy, the Yorkie terriers.
+She is loving mum to son, Harry—and to her beloved pets: Ziggy the cat, and Talulah and Teddy, the Yorkie terriers.

 Michelle and Sean have been friends for decades, and Sean is proud godfather to her eldest son, Jack, but, after an appalling attempt at a christening speech, failed to be invited to be godfather to her younger son, Sam.
 Michelle and husband, Mark, have instilled a love of animals in their boys and the family recently adopted Bella, a Bulgarian shepherd dog rescued from the streets of the country from which she gets her breed name.
 Michelle will supply more info for her bio just as soon as she finds the time away from her busy work and family life and long walks to the park with lucky, spoilt Bella.